bttlxe/UnityEditor.Experimental.Patching/README.md

 ---

 ## Where should I place this script?
-This repo contains its own `.asmdef` file and can be placed anywhere Unity can find it in your project.
+This repo contains its own `.asmdef` file and can be placed somewhere under `/Assets`.

 > You can use this repo as a Git submodule too!